-The single most important metric that any tech company centers around is growth.
+The most important metric that any tech company centers around is growth.
 In B2B SaaS, it’s typically ARR growth.
 With app-based B2C companies, it’s commonly growth in monthly active users (MAUs), or some other measure of the total number of users that start and continue using the service.

 Some app based companies have to balance the pressure of adding users, with the rigor of curating the app’s ecosystem.
 For some, it’s about platform integrity (bots in a dating app degrade the user experience) and for others it’s about promotion abuse (new signups receive a significant discount).
 The marketplace/peer-to-peer industry has been wrestling with the fundamental tradeoff between converting every new user that signs up, with ensuring they capture the highest quality, low risk users.

-An illustrative analogy: there’s effectively no friction placed on a user that signs up for an email newsletter on any given website.
+There’s effectively no friction placed on a user that signs up for an email newsletter on any given website.
 There’s also no real risk of somebody putting in false information.
 Conversely, getting approved for a mortgage requires two forms of government issued ID (verified by a human, in-person), extensive evidence that you’re financially qualified to re-pay the mortgage, and 4-8 weeks of bureaucracy before you’re approved and you can close on your house.

 In marketplaces, the optimal level of up-front scrutiny obviously falls somewhere between these two extreme examples, and will depend on how critical marketplace integrity is to the success of the platform.
 The more a marketplace has to lose by letting in unwanted users with ill intentions, the more friction they’ll place on new user signups.
 However, this friction comes at a high cost to conversion rates, and consequently to growth.